kxxil01/openrouter-wrapper/README.md

 # Claude Opus 4 Wrapper with UI

 A production-ready JavaScript wrapper for Claude Opus 4 using the OpenRouter API, with a modern React-based web UI.
 This project includes a complete solution for interacting with Claude Opus 4, featuring streaming responses, automatic retries, and robust error handling.
+Optimized specifically for coding and deep thinking tasks, this wrapper provides specialized endpoints and enhanced UI features for developers.

 ## Features

 ### API Wrapper
 - ✅ Full support for Claude Opus 4 via OpenRouter
-- ✅ Streaming support with progress callbacks
+- ✅ Streaming support with progress callbacks and robust error recovery
-- ✅ Automatic retries with exponential backoff
+- ✅ Automatic retries with exponential backoff and detailed diagnostics
-- ✅ Comprehensive error handling
+- ✅ Comprehensive error handling with detailed logging
-- ✅ Detailed logging with request IDs
+- ✅ Request tracing with unique request IDs throughout the lifecycle
 - ✅ TypeScript-friendly (though written in pure JavaScript)
+- ✅ Specialized coding endpoints for optimization, explanation, and generation

 ### Web UI
 - ✅ Modern, responsive React interface
-- ✅ Real-time streaming responses
+- ✅ Real-time streaming responses with error recovery
 - ✅ Multi-conversation support
+- ✅ Enhanced markdown with GitHub-flavored syntax
-- ✅ Markdown and code syntax highlighting
+- ✅ Advanced code syntax highlighting for 100+ languages
+- ✅ One-click code copying with language detection
+- ✅ Line numbers for better code readability
+- ✅ LaTeX math rendering via KaTeX
 - ✅ Conversation management (create, rename, delete)
 - ✅ Typing indicators and loading states